SignPath/website/blog/_posts/2020-12-21-evaluating-sunburst.md

 * was built on **secure infrastructure**, without direct or indirect developer access

 To find out more about code signing with SignPath, please [contact us](mailto:sales@signpath.io).

+### Updates
+* 2020-12-21 8:00 UTC: Added SolarWind's statement that the modified code was *not* in their repository.